-KPK’s beautiful Kaghan valley consists of a widely famous town Naran, the main centre of tourism in the valley.
-Known as a “virtual paradise”, this picturesque town is home to glorious landscapes, breathtakingly beautiful lakes and snow-covered mountain peaks.
+KPK’s beautiful Kaghan valley consists of a widely famous town Naran, the main center of tourism in the valley.
+Known as a “virtual paradise”, this picturesque town is home to glorious landscapes, breathtakingly beautiful lakes, and snow-covered mountain peaks. gi

 Mountain Ranges in Northern Pakistan

-Gilgit-Baltistan consists of three of the world’s highest mountain ranges: the Karakoram, Himalayas and Hindukush.
-GB is home to 18 of the world's top 50 highest mountain peaks and 3 of the world’s 7 longest glaciers.
+Gilgit-Baltistan consists of three of the world’s highest mountain ranges: the Karakoram, the Himalayas, and the Hindukush.
+GB is home to 18 of the world’s top 50 highest mountain peaks and 3 of the world’s 7 longest glaciers.
 The highest peak in the Gilgit district is Distaghil Sar, a magnificent 7,885 meters high mountain of the Karakoram range.
-It is the 7th highest mountain peak of Pakistan and 19th highest in the world.
+It is the 7th highest mountain peak in Pakistan and 19th highest in the world.

 GB’s Hunza valley is famous for its breathtaking view of the local mountain queen, Rakaposhi (7788 meters high), along with other high peaks of Karakoram.
-The region boasts of several high mountains, famous of their mesmerising sunset and sunrise views.
+The region boasts several high mountains, famous for their mesmerizing sunset and sunrise views.

-Naran is home to Kaghan’s highest mountain peak Malika Parbat, a 5,290 high peak of the Himalayas.
+Naran is home to Kaghan’s highest mountain peak Malika Parbat, a 5,290-meter-high peak of the Himalayas.
 Naran’s famous Lake Saiful Muluk offers the best view of this mountain.
 The peak is mirrored in the lake’s deep blue waters on a clear day.
-Naran also consists of other less high peaks that add to its beauty.
+Naran also consists of other less-high peaks that add to its beauty.

 Valleys of Northern Pakistan